Skip To Main Content

 • Community Update

-FCS Budget Update for February 3, 2022
+FCS Budget Update for March 3, 2022

 The annual Fulton County School (FCS) budget proceedings are underway, and we pledge to remain transparent as we continue updating our community about the Fiscal Year 2023 planning process.